Author has written 10 stories for Hunger Games, Pokémon, and Harry Potter.

 Sirius, Regulus and Narcissa are some of the most complex characters of the HP universe and I just couldn't not dig further.
 Andromeda's backstory says so much in so few sentences.
 And Bellatrix, almost the perfect villain, so fascinating because she's not the perfect villain.
 Why is she so loyal to the Dark Lord?
 How much of her was already there and how much was damaged by Azkaban?
 What were the Black sisters like, before they grew apart?

 This story is actually pretty tough to write, because there's a lot of dysfunction and outright abuse (even if I try to keep it reasonably light and offhand, on the surface, with the Blacks not quite realizing what's wrong until they're in their early-to-late teens, depending), and the main characters themselves have warped conceptions of things because of their upbringing.
 The point is they don't think like me.
 Which is half the fun, and most of the challenge.
+I also struggle to let my characters make bad decisions, so I'm hoping that my motivation to keep the Blacks in character will be strong enough to cure me of that particular flaw.

 Easier Said than Done